zxc308/P4-tutorials/vm-ubuntu-20.04/README.md

   + Run the command `./clean.sh`, which removes about 6 to 7 GBytes of
     files created while building the projects.
 + Log off

-+ Log back in as user vagrant, and answer "Yes" to allow the system to be upgraded to the latest Linux kernel version released for Ubuntu 20.04, and other updated packages.
-+ Shut down the system.
-Reboot it.
-Log on as vagrant
-+ Use `sudo apt purge <list of packages>` to remove older version of Linux kernel, if the upgrade installed a newer one.
-+ `sudo apt clean`